mlss-skoltech/tutorials/README.md

 This repository will contain all of the materials needed for MLSS tutorials.

 ## The list of the current tutorials published (will be updated with time):
-* DAY-1(26.08): Marco Cuturi - Optimal Transport: https://github.com/mlss-skoltech/tutorials/tree/master/optimal_transport_tutorial
+* DAY-1 (26.08): François-Pierre Paty, Marco Cuturi - Optimal Transport: https://github.com/mlss-skoltech/tutorials/tree/master/optimal_transport_tutorial

 # Running the tutorials on Google Colaboratory:
 Most of the tutorials were created using Jupyter Notebooks.
 In order to reduce the time spent on installing various software, we have made sure that all of the tutorials are Google Colaboratory friendly.